ThomasMattelaer/ThomasMattelaer/README.md

 ### Hi there 👋 My name is Thomas

-- 🌱 I just gratuated from Le Wagon in Brussels (batch #1110)
+- 🌱 Gratuated from Le Wagon in Brussels (batch #1110)
+- 👨‍💻 Working at Novutech as a Technical Consultant
 - 🦦 I’m currently working on Ottter, a social media dedicated to cultural recommendations
 - 👨‍💻 I’m currently working on Ruby on Rails.
-- ☀️ I’m looking for learning about Javascript, React and NodeJS
+- ☀️ I’m looking for learning about React and NodeJS
 - ⚡ Fun fact: I love doing sport, discover new great places to eat, and sharing beer(s)
 - 📫 How to reach me: Mattealer.thomas@hotmail.com